Living Without Supersymmetry -- the Conformal Alternative and a Dynamical Higgs Boson: Conformal Symmetry Challenges Supersymmetry

 In this paper we have shown that conformal gravity can address the quantum gravity, the cosmological constant, and the dark matter problems.
 That one theory can address three problems might seem surprising.
 However, all of these problems have a common origin, namely the extrapolation of the standard Einstein equations beyond their solar system origins.
 Specifically, if we extrapolate the Einstein equations to galactic distances and beyond we get the dark matter problem, if we extrapolate to cosmology we get the cosmological constant problem, and if we quantize the theory and extrapolate to short distances far off the mass shell we get renormalization and zero-point problems.
 Since all of these problems have a common origin, they can equally have a common solution, with conformal gravity potentially being that solution since it provides a very different extrapolation.

-When the present author in the 1970s found that one could make the four-fermion interaction renormalizable via dynamical dimensions, it appeared to have the potential to provide a solution to the four-fermion theory of weak interactions that would be an alternative to the spontaneously broken gauge theory solution.
-However, now we see that when Yang-Mills theories are coupled to gravity, we need both, namely we need Yang-Mills for scattering amplitudes and we need a renormalizable four-fermion interaction for the vacuum energy density.
+When the present author in the 1970s suggested that one could make the four-fermion interaction renormalizable via dynamical dimensions (as is now established \cite{Mannheim2016c}), it appeared to have the potential to provide a solution to the four-fermion theory of weak interactions that would be an alternative to the spontaneously broken gauge theory solution.
+However, now we see that when Yang-Mills theories are coupled to gravity, we need both, namely we need Yang-Mills for scattering amplitudes and we need a renormalizable scalar plus pseudoscalar four-fermion interaction for the vacuum energy density.
 Then, when we interplay the two, with critical scaling we find that we can generate dynamical Goldstone and dynamical Higgs bosons, just as needed for a spontaneously broken gauge theory of weak interactions, with there being no need for any elementary Higgs fields at all.

 \theequation{A\arabic{equation}}